 2 min read

-Google Workspace (formerly known as G Suite) is a suite of cloud-based productivity and collaboration tools offered by Google.
-The suite includes services such as Gmail, Google Drive, Google Docs, Google Sheets, Google Slides, Google Calendar, Google Meet, Google Keep, and others.
+Google Workspace, formerly known as G Suite, is a cloud-based suite of productivity and collaboration tools that includes Gmail, Google Drive, Google Docs, Google Sheets, Google Slides, Google Calendar, Google Meet, Google Keep, and more.

 Is Google Workspace HIPAA compliant?
-Yes, based on our research, Google Workspace can be HIPAA compliant but how does it compare to Paubox for HIPAA compliant email?
+Yes, based on our research, Google Workspace can be HIPAA compliant.

 Will Google Workspace sign a business associate agreement (BAA)?